tomzox/nxtvepg/README.md

 - There are also several compile-time options in the Makefile which you might want to consider, however the defaults should work everywhere.

-- If you compile on a non-supported operating system or if you don't have a TV card or a supported driver, then replace epgvbi/btdrv4linux with module epgvbi/btdrv4dummy in the Makefiles (you still can use network acquisition mode to receive data from a supported platform)
+- If you compile on a operating system other than Linux, BSD or Windows, then replace use of `epgvbi/btdrv4linux` in the Makefile with `epgvbi/btdrv4dummy`.
+This will disable EPG acquisition via the TV card, but you still can use network acquisition mode to receive data from a supported platform.

-- `make`
+- `make`:
     * Note: typing `make nxtvepg` will not work since there are other targets which need to be built first.
 Hence just start make without parameters.
     * If compilation fails with massive syntax errors, check the type